dbrennand/virustotal-python/README.md

 ## Changelog

 * 0.1.0 - Added support for the VirusTotal v3 API.
 Changed the library considerably (new usage, examples, tests and more.)
+See [#24](https://github.com/dbrennand/virustotal-python/pull/24).

 * 0.0.9 - Update dependencies for security vulnerability.